Interviews

 • Connecting on LinkedIn

 There are different ways to respond in each of these scenarios.
-We’ll share a general email template you can customize.
+Take a look at these general email templates and customize them to add your unique voice.

 You Have Other Job Offers

-Waiting for a company to reply after an interview while having other job offers on standby can feel like a pain.
-After all, you want to secure the job.
+Waiting for a company to reply while having other job offers on standby can be stressful.
+After all, you want to secure at least one job.

 Subject: Seeking an update on [Job Title] interview